devnulli/devnulli/README.md

 <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=devnulli&layout=compact&theme=radical" />

  ### What I do. ###
 Sometimes, I like to code things, apart from work.
-Don't know why.
-I like coding live while playing groovy music.
+I like coding them, sometimes even live, while playing groovy music.
 It relaxes me.

 Formerly, I never did that.
 I had the full software engineering show at work, and I didn't have the feeling that I miss out any new technologies and such.